wobsoriano/bun-lib-starter/README.md

 # bun starter

-Click the [Use this template](https://github.com/wobsoriano/bun-lib-starter/generate) button to create a new repository or run `bun create wobsoriano/bun-lib-starter ./my-lib`.
+## Getting Started

-## Using this template
+Click the [Use this template](https://github.com/wobsoriano/bun-lib-starter/generate) button to create a new repository with this starter.

-- Search `pkg-name` and replace it with your custom package name.
+OR

-- Search `wobsoriano` and replace it with your name.
+Run `bun create wobsoriano/bun-lib-starter ./my-lib`.

 ## Features